replicate/cog/docs/redis.md

 - `output`: The return value of the `predict()` function.
 - `logs`: A list of any logs sent to stdout or stderr during the prediction.
 - `error`: If `status` is `failed`, the error message.
+- `started_at`: An ISO8601/RFC3339 timestamp of when the prediction started.
+- `completed_at`: An ISO8601/RFC3339 timestamp of when the prediction finished.

 For example, a message early in the prediction might look like: